Stavatech/Impersonator/README.md

-# Impersonator
+# Impersonator Service
-Impersonate Linux users to run a command or script
+Provides HTTP APIs to run commands as a given user over an SSH connection.

 ### Quickstart